dji-sdk/Onboard-SDK/doc/en/OPENProtocol.md

 **Note: Rotating 90 degree in `pitch` direction will cause gimbal lock problem, in which the value of `roll` and `yaw` are not reliable.**

+>Note: M600 with A3 only supports Ronin-MX/Zenmuse X5 Series/Zenmuse X3/Zenmuse XT when operating gimbal control in angle.

 #### CMD ID 0x20 Take Photo
 <table>
 <tr>